olavt/matter-electricity-meter/README.md

 #### Clear the flags in the Quality settings filter

-Clear all checkboxes in the QUality settings filter as shown below:
+Clear all checkboxes in the Quality settings filter as shown below:

 ![Quality Setting](./images/quality-setting.png)